 If you’re sure you don’t want to use them, I’ve also got a solution for ya.
 For a similar effect, set up a $10 to $15 automatic savings contribution into a dedicated account every paycheque.
 In the same way that you wouldn’t miss the better part of a dollar every time you buy something, you’ll easily adjust to having $15 less per paycheque, and the money will build up at roughly the same rate if your roundup amount is to the nearest dollar (or if you don’t buy many things).

 P.S.
-The Wealthsimple links are affiliate links, because I love and use their services, so I’ll get a small commission if you sign up at no cost to you!
-Plus, you’ll get your first $10,000 of investments managed for free if you sign up via my links.
+The Wealthsimple links are affiliate links, because I love and use their services, so we’ll get a small commission if you sign up at no cost to you!
+Plus, you’ll get a $50 bonus when you invest $500 if you sign up via my links.